General Writing Tips

 another problem beyond your control has been a major factor in your

 - If there are no criteria or questions dealing

 with hardships or obstacles, and if these are not particularly pertinent to the essay topics, do not mention.
 You do not want to seem as if you are playing

 - If you do need or decide to mention a

-hardship, tell your story honestly, simply, briefly, and without
+hardship as very pertinent to an essay topic and your professional plans, tell your story honestly, simply, briefly, and without

 self-pity.
 Focus instead on how the